Key takeaways

 Web hosting plan cost

-Web hosting is what keeps your site live on the Internet, and it’s one of the biggest ongoing web hosting costs for website owners.
-Shared hosting plans start at $3–15/month, while advanced options like VPS hosting, cloud, or dedicated servers range from $50 to $500+ per month.
+Web hosting is what keeps your site live on the Internet, and it’s one of the biggest ongoing website hosting costs for website owners.
+Basic shared hosting can start as low as $2–15 per month, while managed hosting plans typically range from $10–50 per month.
+More advanced options like VPS, cloud hosting, or dedicated servers can cost anywhere from $20 to $1,000+ per month, depending on performance and scale.
+But if you’re in doubt about which setup fits your site, see WordPress hosting vs web hosting.

 Factors that influence hosting costs:

-- Type of hosting plan.
-Shared hosting is the most affordable since your site operates on a server shared with other websites.
+- Type of hosting plan: Shared hosting is the most affordable option, as your site runs on a server shared with other websites.
 It’s best for personal sites or small blogs with low traffic.
-VPS and dedicated hosting give you more resources, stronger performance, and greater control, but they come at a higher price.
+VPS and dedicated hosting offer more resources, stronger performance, and greater control, but they cost more.

-- Website hosting provider.
-Hosting providers include different features, which affects monthly pricing.
+- Website hosting provider: Hosting providers include different features that affect monthly pricing.
 Some may bundle SSL and backups, while others charge extra for them.

-Choosing the right website hosting provider means finding the best balance of performance, budget, and growth.
+Choosing the right website hosting provider means finding the best balance of performance, budget, and overall web hosting cost.
 But if you’re still wondering which hosting plan is best for your site, check our guide on the types of web hosting or view our web hosting plans.

 SSL certificate cost

-An SSL certificate gives your site the “https” lock in the browser and encrypts data between visitors and your server.
-It’s required for any website that collects forms, logins, or payments.
+An SSL certificate gives your site the “https” lock in the browser and encrypts data between your site and visitors.
+It’s required for any website that collects forms, logins, or payments, and is now standard for nearly all websites.

 Here’s how SSL pricing typically breaks down: